Maia Woolner

 I welcome everyone into my practice.
 My approach is warm, non-judgmental, humanistic, and shaped by your individual needs and preferences.
 I work primarily from existential, psychodynamic, and narrative perspectives, while integrating other strategies as needed.

 My background allows me to support individuals with a wide range of concerns, including anxiety, life transitions, family dynamics, perfectionism, cross-cultural identities and moves, in/fertility, chronic illness or health concerns, existential fears, grief and loss, and stress related to creative practice, work, or academics.
+I also support couples with relationship issues including communication, boundaries, life transitions, navigating family dynamics, fertility and reproductive health, parenting, and relationship repair after rupture, loss, or adultery.

 Alongside my current psychotherapy training (MACP), I hold a PhD in the history of psychology and psychiatry from UCLA and an MPhil from the University of Cambridge.
 My work in the medical humanities continues to inform how I practice—rooting our conversations in an awareness of the cultural and historical narratives that influence how we understand ourselves, our relationships, and our mental health.